Learn the English language skills and academic skills needed to study successfully at U.S. universities and colleges.

 The Intensive American Language Center (IALC) at Washington State University is an accredited, academic preparation Intensive English Program.

-- Prepare students academically and culturally to successfully navigate university life
+- Prepare students academically and culturally and support their successful navigation in university life through Academic English and pathways.

-- Support the internationalization of the Washington State University system and its communities
+- Help facilitate the internationalization of the Washington State University system and its communities.

 The main program offers five, eight-week sessions per year and six levels of language instruction, from beginning to high advanced.